Mental Health Advocate

 Two other organizations to check out are Mental Health America and the Mental Health Advocacy Coalition.
 I don’t want to come across as really lame by just posting links to other groups.
 But if you want to advocate, you really can’t do it alone.
 And why try to build a better mouse trap?
 If there is a group that is already spreading the message you want to send, join their numbers.
 Because there is strength in numbers.

-5 Ways to Support and Advocate for People with Mental Illness.
+Strategies to Advocate for Persons with Mental Health Issues

 Ask.
 It’s that simple.
 Ask what they want or what they need.
 “I want to assist you if I can, but I don’t want to say or do the wrong thing.
 What do you need?”
 There’s a common misconception that if you mention suicide, that will prompt the person to do it.
 That is not true, heard it on CBS News this morning.